tooit/meteor-content-types/README.md

 ## Result of using this package

-Using this package let us for example to create the skeleton of a Book Store and its Administrative interface in 66 lines of javascript and in a readable and portable structure.
+Using this package let us for example create the skeleton of a Book Store and its Administrative interface in 66 lines of javascript, 42 lines of HTML and in a readable and portable structure.
 Thanks for reading! ;)

 ```javascript
 BooksCT = new ContentType({